-Allocations along the size spectrum differ substantially between the average fund and that of the S&P Target Date Through Benchmark series and the Morningstar Lifetime Moderate Benchmark series, the latter of which are very similar to each other, as shown in Figure 3.
-In this context, it is useful to understand what we mean to an allocation to SMID, which is a combination of the allocation to Midcap and Smallcap based on the Morningstar schema.
-Morningstar defines Megacap as the top 40% of stocks in the equity universe, Largecap as the next 30%, Midcap the next 20% and Smallcap the final 10% of stocks.
-Therefore, a market neutral position to SMID relative to the stock universe in this definitional framework would be 30%, which is our primary reference point.
+Allocations along the size spectrum differ substantially between the average fund in the universe and that of both the S&P Target Date Through Benchmark series and the Morningstar Lifetime Moderate Benchmark series, the latter of which are very similar to each other, as shown in Figure 3.

+In this context, it is useful to understand what is meant by an allocation to SMID, which is a combination of the allocation to Midcap and Smallcap based on the Morningstar schema.
+Morningstar defines Megacap as the top 40% of stocks in the equity universe, Largecap as the next 30%, Midcap as the next 20% and Smallcap as the final 10% of stocks.
+Therefore, a "market neutral" position to SMID relative to the stock universe in this definitional framework would be 30%, which is our primary reference point.

-It should be noted that this framework aligns reasonably well with Russell, where the Top 200 index (i.e. Megacap/ Largecap) which represents 68% of total market cap in the Russell 3000.
+It should be noted that this framework aligns reasonably well with Russell, where the Top 200 Index (i.e. Megacap/ Largecap in Morningstar schema) which represents 68% of total market cap in the Russell 3000.
 By extension, the Russell Midcap and Russell 2000 indices together comprise roughly 32% of the total capitalization.
-In contrast, the S&P 500 is currently over 90% of the S&P 1500, while the S&P 400 and 600 indices comprise less than 10%.
+In contrast, the S&P index framework is quite different, where the S&P 500 is currently over 90% of the S&P 1500, while the S&P 400 and 600 indices comprise less than 10%.

-The universe averages and benchmark comparison sets are relatively consistent in terms of the allocations to smaller sized equities (i.e SMID).
-In other words, while smaller stocks are more volatile than larger stocks with a higher expected return, the average target date fund maintains a similar allocation relative to total equity regardless of vintage year.
+The universe average and benchmark comparison sets are relatively consistent in terms of the allocations to smaller sized equities (i.e., SMID).
+In other words, while smaller stocks are more volatile than larger stocks (with a concomitant higher expected return), the average target date fund maintains a similar allocation relative to total equity regardless of vintage year.
 The S&P Target date series and Morningstar Lifetime Moderate series decline very slightly over the course of the lifecycle, but the differences are relatively minor.

-Overall, the average target date fund is under weight to SMID stocks relative to a market neutral position, and therefore, the average target date fund investor is under weight to smaller stocks.
-The target date fund universe has a plus one standard deviation that is just above the 30% market neutral threshold across the vintage years.
-In contrast, both the S&P Target Date series and the Morningstar Lifetime Moderate series are above 35% relative equity weight for most vintage years, representing a meaningful exposure difference to the expected size premium.
+Overall, the average target date fund is under weight to SMID stocks relative to a "market neutral" position, and therefore, the average target date fund investor is under weight to smaller stocks and the size premium.
+The target date fund universe allocation that is one standard deviation above the mean is roughly at the 30% "market neutral" threshold across the vintage years.
+In contrast, both the S&P Target Date series and the Morningstar Lifetime Moderate series are above 35% relative equity weight for many vintage years, representing a meaningful exposure difference to the expected size premium versus the average target date fund.